WalrusTheSecond/circuit/README.md

  javac *.java
 then it worked.
 So naturally I recompiled my program and it worked.

 Another issue I faced was actually getting the CircuitTracer search algorithym to work.
-Luckily following the psudocode made things much easier.
+Luckily following the psudocode made things much easier than it otherwise could have been.